Sashuu6/CV-Website/README.md

 ![Front page](docs/home.png)

 ## To change skill
+I added help for skill because it is created as a css function.
+Other bits are simple.
 To edit the skill, make changes in css/layout.css.
 ![Front page](docs/skill.png)

 ```css